 Meet professor Stacy Goodman!
 Stacy Goodman is chair and professor of biology here at LVC.
 She hopes to teach and encourage her students everyday at LVC.

 Zoology.
 Veterinary studies.
 Ecology.
-Clinical psychology.
-Medicine and dentistry.
-At LVC, we combine an in-depth study of biology with courses in chemistry, physics, and genetics to prepare you for the career of your choice.
-You'll learn the broader skills employers seek, too—including critical thinking, writing, presentation, and analysis.
+Medicine.
+Dentistry.
+Physiology.
+Neuroscience.
+Genetics.
+At LVC, we combine an in-depth study of biology with courses in chemistry and physics to prepare you for the career of your choice.
+You'll learn the broader skills employers seek, too—including critical thinking, collaboration, writing, presentation, and analysis.

 But we don't just want you to master biology coursework in the classroom.
 We’ll also help you get extensive experience in the lab and field, practice using advanced instrumentation, and develop the foundational skills you need to become a skilled professional.
 You may also want to specialize further through study in one of our related programs, including biochemistry, neuroscience, environmental science, or medical laboratory sciences.

-If you're planning on a career in the health professions, including medical school, our faculty-led Health Professions Committee will advise you, help you track your academic progress, guide you through the graduate school application process, and prepare you for medical, dental, or veterinary school.
+If you're planning on a career in the health professions—medical school, veterinary medicine, physician assistant programs, pharmacy, podiatry, dentistry, or optometry—our faculty-led Health Professions Committee will advise you, help you track your academic progress, guide you through the graduate school application process, and prepare you for medical, dental, or veterinary school.
 Our rigorous mock interview will get you ready for the admissions process, so you'll be ready to take the next step in the field that suits you best.